-Prerequisite: Journalism 102.
-This is a continuation of Journalism 102 and is designed to sharpen the skills learned in that course.
-Students study more complex types of stories, such as features, profiles, follow-up stories, and sidebars.
-All students write for the campus newspaper as part of the class.
+Prerequisite: Journalism 102 or professional experience approved by the instructor.
+This course is a continuation of Journalism 102.
+Students study and practice writing more complex stories, such as features, profiles, follow-up stories, and sidebars.
+Students are required to write for the campus newspaper.